Cooling & Airflow

 FAQ

-Why is one room hotter than the rest of the house?
+Why is one room hot when the rest of the house is cool?

-The usual causes are sun exposure, weak airflow, poor return-air path, duct imbalance, attic heat, or equipment that cannot keep up with that room.
+Usually sun exposure, weak airflow, poor return path, or equipment that cannot serve that branch well.

 Sources